savedra1/clipse/README.md

 ### 3. Efficiency 💥

 Due to Go's inbuilt garbage collection system and the way the application is built, `clipse` is pretty selfless when it comes to CPU consumption and memory.
-The below image shows how little resources are required to poser the background event listener used to continually update the history displayed in the TUI...
+The below image shows how little resources are required to run the background event listener used to continually update the history displayed in the TUI...

 <p align="left">